 5) Homeopathic Medicine

 Homeopathy has proven to be the treatment solution that worked best for me.
 With the help of homeopathy, I have been medication and side-effect free since the end of June of 2013, I am living a completely normal life, and I am actually thriving!
 It is a system of medicine based on the concept of “like cures like”, which dates back to Hippocrates (the father of medicine).
 The concept, as I understand it, is to take a substance that would normally cause certain symptoms in a person, dilute it down until the original substance no longer remains, and then use that to make a remedy to treat an illness with those same symptoms.
 The remedies come in little white pellets, and are dissolved under the tongue.
 The great thing about homeopathy is that it has no side-effects.
 Also, it can be taken in conjunction with pharmaceutical medication, which means you don’t have to go off of medication to try it, and see if you experience results.
 While they sell homeopathic remedies over the counter at many health food stores, it is very important to work with a skilled homeopathic practitioner, especially one who is experienced in treating mental illness.
 The remedies that are selected are carefully tailored to the individual person, and his or her set of symptoms.
-You can see a list of some homeopaths that specialize in mental illness on my “Homeopathy Resources” page, here.
+You can find some resources about homeopathy on my “Homeopathy Resources” page, here.
 If you do decide to try homeopathy, I hope that you experience the same amazing benefits and healing that I did!